sunserifstudio/upvote-flow/README.md

 My goal with Upvote Flow is to help event organizers, whether you're planning a girl's trip, a work meeting or an upcoming sprint.
 I want to help you pinpoint your group's preferences without a lot of manual effort in coordinating.

-I designed Upvote Flow to work with Google Form directly so that you can send people one link to a website they're already familiar with.
+I designed Upvote Flow to work with Google Form directly so that you can send people one link to a website they're already familiar with and all they have to do is submit.